Kingston upon Thames London Borough Council: Wards

+Elections

+Since the last boundary changes in 2022 the council has comprised 48 councillors representing 19 wards, with each ward electing two or three councillors.
+Elections are held every four years.

+Premises

+The council meets at the Guildhall on the High Street in Kingston upon Thames, which had been completed in 1935 for the old borough council.
+Most of the council's offices are into two 1970s buildings behind the Guildhall, known as Guildhall 1 and Guildhall 2.

 Criticism

 Size of staff departure payments

 In the financial years 2015–19, under a Conservative and then Liberal Democrat administration the council spent £2.4 million of public money on so-called ‘golden goodbyes’ to departing senior staff, including: